grunwaldlab/poppr-shiny/README.md

 This site provides elements of a shiny app for population genetics in R based on the *poppr* R package and related packages.

+**NOTE:**

-**NOTE:** This app is not currenlty functional and is in development.
+- This app is not currenlty functional and is in development.
+- App will not work in Internet Explorer.

 This site was built solely with open source components.